-- The new contour to your abdomen following Tummy Tuck or liposuction results are kept in the correct shape after the surgery by the postoperative use of these garments.
+- The new contour to your abdomen following abdominoplasty or liposuction results are kept in the correct shape after the surgery by the postoperative use of these garments.
 Compression garments maintain postoperative changes in contour.

-- Every surgery has a certain risk of clot formation and migration, including liposuction and tummy tucks.
+- Every surgery has a certain risk of clot formation and migration, including liposuction and abdominoplasty.
 Migrated clots can obstruct pulmonary vessels and cause pulmonary embolism, which is a life-threatening complication.
-Compression garments promote proper circulation and reduce the formation of clots, thereby preventing clot-related complications.
+Compression garments promote proper circulation and can reduce the formation of clots, thereby preventing clot-related complications.

 Allows easy mobility

 - Garments help keep the tissues in place while you move around during your recovery.
-Thus, allowing you easy mobility and comfort by reducing the chance of straining at the incision site.
+They allow easy mobility and comfort by reducing the chance of straining at the incision site.

-- Following liposuction and tummy tuck, excess scar tissues may be formed around your healed wound resulting in keloid formation.
-Compression garments help breakdown this scar tissue.
+- Following these procedures, excess scar tissues may be formed around your healed wound resulting in keloid formation.
+Compression garments can help break down this scar tissue.

-How long do I need to wear compression garments following Tummy Tuck?
+How long do I need to wear compression garments following abdominoplasty?

-- Following a Tummy tuck surgery for your abdomen, you will be advised to wear compression garments for 6-8 weeks after the surgery.
+- Following surgery for your abdomen, you will be advised to wear compression garments for 6-8 weeks after the surgery.
 It should be worn throughout the day and should be removed only while you bathe.
-The exact time on how long you should wear a compression garment is dependent on your surgeon’s protocol as well as your rate of recovery.
+The exact time period on how long you should wear a compression garment is dependent on your surgeon’s protocol as well as your rate of recovery.

 What happens if you don’t wear compression garments after liposuction?

-- Liposuction is a minimally invasive cosmetic surgical procedure where excess fat is permanently suctioned out from targeted areas of the body, hence reshaping and adding contour to that area.
+- Liposuction is a minimally invasive cosmetic surgical procedure where excess fat is permanently suctioned out from targeted areas of the body, reshaping and adding contour to that area.
 When the removal of fat occurs, you will have excess skin left behind.
-This results in visible sagging around these areas.
-Compression bandages reduce the sagging of skin by adhering it to underlying tissue and help reduce swelling and bruising associated with the procedure.
-In the absence of compression garments, the excess skin left behind after liposuction sags, resulting in suboptimal results.
+This results in visible loose skin around these areas.
+Compression bandages can reduce this by adhering to underlying tissue and help reduce swelling and bruising associated with the procedure.
+In the absence of compression garments, the excess skin left behind after liposuction becomes loose, resulting in suboptimal results.

-What are Stage I and Stage II Garments in Liposuction and Tummy Tuck?
+What are Stage I and Stage II Garments in Liposuction and Abdominoplasty?

-- A tummy tuck, also known as Abdominoplasty, is a surgical procedure wherein excess skin is removed from the stomach area.
+- An abdominoplasty is a surgical procedure wherein excess skin is removed from the stomach area.
 This leads to a smoother and tighter midsection.

 - It is a large body contouring plastic surgical procedure, and it requires the use of postoperative compression garments for up to 2 months following surgery.
 As this is a considerable amount of time, it is important to choose high-quality compression garments.
 The quality of the garment determines the extent of your comfort during the process of recovery.

-- Some features to consider before getting compression garments include;
+- Some features to consider before getting compression garments to include;

 - Correct fit.
 It is essential to facilitate proper healing and proper fluid drainage.